Navid111/synthetic-vlm-dataset/README.md

 3. **Spatial Reasoning**: "Which shape is in the top-right?"
 4. **Counting**: "How many red shapes are there?"
 5. **Size Comparison**: "Is the circle larger than the square?"
-6. **Spatial Relationships**: "What is to the left of the triangle?"

-## Tips for VLM Fine-tuning

-- **Start small**: Begin with 1,000-5,000 images to test your pipeline
-- **Balance your data**: Ensure good distribution of shapes, colors, and positions
-- **Vary caption styles**: Include different question types for robust learning
-- **Augment strategically**: Add noise, rotations, or occlusions for robustness
-- **Validate regularly**: Hold out 10-20% for validation
-- **Scale gradually**: Increase dataset size based on model performance

 ## Customization